chesslogical/kiss/README.md

 The code is simple but incredibly powerful.
 It is decent- very much so as is- but it is made to be flexible, able to be updated easily.
 I do not think one could ask for more from an encryption app.

+I do NOT do version control i just overwrite to make edits.

 s1 AES-256-GCM-SIV key file